Online Boat Application

 If you have recently purchased a vessel, you have 10 days from the date of purchase to complete the registration process under the new owner's name.

-Boat and motor titling is available in Mississippi.
+Boat and motor titling is OPTIONAL in Mississippi.
 The boat must be registered before being titled.
 You must complete a boat and/or motor title application, sign, and have the application(s) notarized.
-You can obtain a boat and/or motor title at the MDWFP Headquarters ONLY.
-You can complete this process via mail or in person at the MDWFP Headquarters.
+Title applications are only processed at the MDWFP Headquarters.
+You can complete this process via mail or in person.
 Mail the title application(s) to MDWFP Headquarters (MDWFP Title Department, 1505 Eastover Dr. Jackson, MS 39211).
-Acceptable payment methods are check, cashier’s check, money order, and cash if mailing your title application(s) into the MDWFP Headquarters location.
+Acceptable payment methods are check, cashier’s check, money order, and cash when mailing your title application(s).

 You can pick up a boat and/or motor title application form from: